Get exclusive money-saving offers and guides

 Hi David,

-As of this time David, there aren’t any credit cards in Australia that currently directly earn Singapore Airlines KrisFlyer Miles and that includes NAB.
-However, many reward credit cards such as NAB that allow you to earn points for your everyday spending, which you can then transfer to your KrisFlyer account (or to another partnered frequent flyer program).
+As of this time, there aren’t any credit cards in Australia that currently directly earn Singapore Airlines KrisFlyer Miles and that includes NAB.
+However, many reward credit cards such as NAB allows you to earn points for your everyday spending, which you can then transfer to your KrisFlyer account (or to another partnered frequent flyer program).
 With this option, you usually need to earn a minimum number of credit card reward points before you can redeem them for KrisFlyer Miles.

 With this in mind, what you can do is notify NAB that you want to earn reward points instead.
 When you have enough reward points, then you can convert them into KrisFlyer Miles points.